philipperemy/name-dataset/README.md

 ## Usage

-*NOTE*: The library requires 3.2GB of RAM to load the full dataset in memory.
-Make sure you have enough RAM to avoid `MemoryError`.
+⚠️ Note: This library requires approximately 3.2 GB of RAM to load the full dataset into memory.
+Make sure your system has enough available memory to avoid `MemoryError`.

-Once it's installed, run those commands to familiarize yourself with the library:
+Once installed, you can run the following commands to get familiar with the library:

 ```python
 from names_dataset import NameDataset, NameWrapper